AdobeDocs/experience-manager-64.en/help/sites-developing/framework.md

 ```
 The script fetches all those tags that have `/etc/tags` in the value of `cq:movedTo/cq:backLinks` property.
 It then iterates through the fetched result set and resolves the `cq:movedTo` and `cq:backlinks` property values to `/content/cq:tags` paths (in the case where `/etc/tags` is detected in the value).

-It's a bad practice to hard code tag base path (e.g. /etc/tags/geometrixx-outdoors/activity/biking) instead of it tag ID should be used (geometrixx-outdoors:activity/biking).
-To list tags, 'com.day.cq.tagging.servlets.TagListServlet' can be used.

 **If upgraded AEM instance runs on Claasic UI**